Vitaliy Shigelsky

 This allows for natural color transitions and translucency at the cutting edge of the finished prosthesis.

-When applying Ivoclar Inline ceramic to the frame, each layer is successively baked in a Programat P310/G2 oven, which carefully controls temperature based on an exact formula.
+When applying Ivoclar Inline ceramic to the frame, each layer is successively baked in a Programat P310/G2 or Vita Vacuumat 30 oven, which raise and lower the temperature strictly according to a verified formula.

 • Ivoclar Programat P310/G2